Ramposa/Ramposa/README.md

 I am unemployeed, looking for IT Level 3 Infrastructure Apprentice, I would love to specialise into networking and working with PCs, servers ect.
 I enjoy building my gaming rig, which was a challenge for building my own PC from scartch, example making it work, keeping cables organised.
 I also enjoy programming in Java, however I want to learn C# and python in AI, and non OOP languages such as HTML, CSS, PHP ect.
 I work hard, and dedicate my studies in networking and consantly improving myself.

+I want to gain some experience in the IT field, I want to learn while at work.
+In the near future I may consider getting CCNA if I'm ready and able to afford it.

 ## Skills, Attributes and Achivements
 ### __Skills/ Attributes__
 * Teamwork skills